plark-inc/hostship/README.md

 ```

-## Installing the Binary
+## Installing the CLI

-A shell script is provided to download the latest build from the S3 bucket.
-Pass `prod` (default) or `dev` to choose the channel.
+A shell script is provided to download the latest CLI and installs `hostship` binary to `/usr/local/bin`.

 ```bash
 bash <(curl -fsSL https://cli.hostship.com/install.sh)
 ```

-It downloads the correct archive for your platform, installs the `hostship` binary to `/usr/local/bin`.

-Once installed, you can run `hostship update` at any time to download the  latest release, it automatically reinstalls the systemd service if active.
+Once installed, you can run `hostship update` at any time to download the latest release.

 ## Releasing